LongxiZhou/Pulmonary-Embolism-Diagnosis-on-Non-contrast-CT/README.md

 SPEA solves this with a **training-free recalibration** based on our proposed predictive indicator "Relative Emboli Ratio", allowing you to dynamically adapt posterior probability outputs to your clinical setting.

-To recalibrate SPEA on your local population, see:
+To recalibrate SPTA on your local population, see:
 ./pulmonary_embolism_final/inference/posterior_pe_adapt_to_new_site.py

 ---
 ### How Well-Calibrated is SPEA?

 SPEA's predictions are not just interpretable—they are also **exceptionally well-calibrated**.
 In our prospective study, the recalibrated probability mapping achieved:
-- **Expected Calibration Error (ECE)**: 0.0258
+- **Expected Calibration Error (ECE)**: ~1%

 **ECE** reflects the average deviation between predicted probabilities and actual event frequencies.
-For example, if SPEA assigns an 80% PE probability across a group of patients, an ECE of 0.0258 suggests that the actual rate of PE among those patients would fall between approximately 77.5% and 82.5%.
+For example, if SPEA assigns an 80% PE probability across a group of patients, an ECE of 0.0258 suggests that the actual rate of PE among those patients would fall between approximately 79% and 81%.

-By contrast, AI models in medical image classification typically show **ECEs between 0.1 and 0.4**, indicating poor probability calibration.
+By contrast, AI models in medical image classification typically show **ECEs between 10% and 40%**, indicating poor probability calibration.
 This gap highlights why **posterior calibration is critical**: models with poor ECEs may give confident but unreliable probabilities, making clinical decisions risky.

-SPEA closes this gap, delivering reliable probabilistic outputs that clinicians can trust.
+SPTA closes this gap, delivering reliable probabilistic outputs that clinicians can trust.

 ## Time and Memory Complexity
-SPEA is light and can be run on most gaming laptop.
+SPTA is light and can be run on most gaming laptop.
-- SPEA requires GPU RAM >= 8GB and CPU RAM >= 24 GB
+- SPTA requires GPU RAM >= 8GB and CPU RAM >= 24 GB
 - Inference needs about 35 seconds on one V100 GPU + 175 seconds (single thread) on CPU + 600 / num_cpu seconds